 Some side effects may occur within 24 hours after the injection.
-Tell your caregiver right away if you feel dizzy, weak, nauseated, light-headed, feverish, sweaty, or if you have joint or muscle pain, a headache, chest tightness, back pain, trouble breathing, or swelling in your face.
+Tell your caregiver right away if you feel weak, nauseated, chilled or feverish, light-headed, or if you have joint or muscle pain, a cold sweat, chest pain or tightness, trouble breathing, or swelling in your face.

 a light-headed feeling, like you might pass out;

-easy bruising, unusual bleeding, or any bleeding that will not stop;
+easy bruising or bleeding (nosebleeds, bleeding gums), or any bleeding that will not stop;

-low blood cell counts--fever, chills, flu-like symptoms, swollen gums, mouth sores, skin sores, rapid heart rate, pale skin, weakness;
+low blood cell counts--fever, chills, tiredness, mouth sores, skin sores, pale skin, cold hands and feet;

-lung problems--shortness of breath (even with mild exertion or while lying down), swelling of your hands or feet, wheezing, gasping for breath, blue colored lips and skin, cough with foamy mucus;
+lung problems--shortness of breath (even while lying down), wheezing, blue colored lips and skin, cough with foamy mucus;

 Common side effects may include:

 fever, bruising, pale skin or other signs of low blood cell counts;